okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 layout: Guides
 ---

-Learn how to submit an OIDC, SAML 2.0, and SCIM 2.0 integration to the Okta Integration Network (OIN) using the OIN Wizard.
+Learn how to submit an OIDC, SAML 2.0, or SCIM 2.0 integration to the Okta Integration Network (OIN) using the OIN Wizard.

 ---